EMBRYOPSIDA Pirani & Prado (crown group)

 AQUIFOLIACEAE Berchtold & J. Presl, nom. cons.
 Back to Aquifoliales

-Evergreen (deciduous) trees or shrubs (climbers); tanniniferous, iridoids 0; (vessel elements in multiples); resiniferous, laticiferous idioblasts +; nodes also 3:3, etc.; petiole bundles arcuate to annular and complex; branching from previous flush; (leaves opposite; two-ranked), lamina vernation supervolute (conduplicate), teeth with single vein and opaque, glandular deciduous apex, (margins entire), (stipules 0); plants often dioecious; flowers 4-9-merous; C imbricate, often connate basally; A adnate to base of C (free); pollen surface conspicuously gemmate/clavate; G [(2-)4-6(-many)], opposite petals, gynoecial nectary +, placentation axile basally, becoming free-central, stigma broad, wet; ovules (2/carpel), integument 12-15 cells across, parietal tissue ca 1 cell across, hypostase +, funicular obturator papillate (0); fruit with several stones, stigma prominent in fruit, K deciduous (semipersistent); exotestal cells cuboid, tangentially elongated, inner walls lignified, rest crushed, endotesta tanniniferous; endosperm hemicellulosic; n = 9, 10; mitochondrial coxII.i3 intron 0.
+Evergreen (deciduous) trees or shrubs (climbers); tanniniferous, iridoids 0; (vessel elements in multiples); resiniferous, laticiferous idioblasts +; nodes also 3:3, etc.; petiole bundles arcuate to annular and complex; branching from previous flush; (leaves opposite; two-ranked), lamina vernation supervolute (conduplicate), teeth with single vein and opaque, glandular deciduous apex, (margins entire), (stipules 0); plants often dioecious; flowers 4-9-merous; C imbricate, often connate basally; A adnate to base of C (free); pollen surface conspicuously gemmate/clavate; G [(2-)4-6(-many)], opposite petals, gynoecial nectary +, placentation axile basally, becoming free-central, stigma broad, wet; ovules (2/carpel), integument 12-15 cells across, parietal tissue ca 1 cell across, hypostase +, funicular obturator papillate (0); fruit with several stones, stigma prominent in fruit, K deciduous (semipersistent); exotestal cells cuboid, tangentially elongated, inner walls lignified, rest crushed, endotesta tanniniferous; endosperm hemicellulosic; n = 9, 10; loss of introns 18-23 in RPB2 d copy, mitochondrial coxII.i3 intron 0.

 1[list]/405: Ilex. ± World-wide, esp.
 America and South East Asia-Malesia, one species in Africa (map: see Meusel et al. 1978; Loiseau et al. 2005).
 [Photo - Staminate Flower, Carpellate Flower.]